ForBioPhylogenomics/tutorials/ml_species_tree_inference/README.md

 <a name="astral"></a>
 ## Species-Tree Inference with ASTRAL

 ASTRAL infers the species tree by searching for the topology that agrees with the largest number of species quartets included in the set of gene trees.
 In addition, branch lengths are estimated in coalescent units based on the number of quartets that are in conflict with a branch of the species tree.
 Unlike concatenation, the species-tree approach of ASTRAL has been shown to be statistically consistent under the multi-species coalescent model ([Mirarab et al. 2014](https://doi.org/10.1093/bioinformatics/btu462)), meaning that its species-tree estimate is guaranteed to converge to the correct species tree with increasing size of the dataset.
 However, this statistical consistency is based on the assumption that gene-tree topologies are inferred without error, which may often not be the case.
 Thus, one might want to take uncertainty in the gene trees into account, which can be done with the sets of bootstrap trees for each gene.
 In this case, ASTRAL uses the maximum-likelihood trees to infer the species-tree topology and branch lengths, and additional analyses of the bootstrap trees are used to quantify node support as the proportions of these trees supporting a given node.
-However, newer versions of ASTRAL are also able to quantify node support completely without bootstrapped trees, based on the maximum-likelihood gene trees alone.
+However, ASTRAL is also able to quantify node support completely without bootstrapped trees, based on the maximum-likelihood gene trees alone.
 Thus, uncertainty in the gene trees is then not taken into account at all.
-Nevertheless, according to the authors ([Sayyari and Mirarab 2016](https://doi.org/10.1093/molbev/msw079)), simulations have shown that this approach works just as well as or even better than the first approach based on bootstrapped trees.
+Nevertheless, simulations have shown that this approach works just as well as or even better than the first approach based on bootstrapped trees ([Sayyari and Mirarab 2016](https://doi.org/10.1093/molbev/msw079)).
 Here, we will test both approaches for quantifying node support with ASTRAL.

 * We'll first use the set of bootstrapped trees to estimate node support on the species tree.
 To do so, ASTRAL requires as input a single file with the names of all the files containing bootstrapped trees.
 We can generate such a file with the following command: